pawelmhm/pawelmhm.github.io/_posts/2015-09-11-playing-with-websockets.markdown

 {% endhighlight %}

 At this point we have simple websockets server and client that talk to each other.
-Their communication is not very complex, and is actually bit stupid.
+Their communication is not very complex.
 Server just echoes back message from client.
 At this point we can start adding some cool features.

-## Step 3 - register and unregister clients
+## Register and unregister clients

 Now that we have basic skeleton of websockets project we can start adding some real functionality.
 First thing we need to do is register and unregister clients starting conversations with our server.